 Consider ways that you might be able to help your hoarder tenant.
 Is there extra storage space in your basement that they could lease?
 Do you have a deal with a local facility that could offer them a discounted storage unit?
-Sometimes there’s nothing you can do to help–but if it seems at all possible to extend a helping hand to resolve the issue, offer that carrot before reaching for the stick.
+Sometimes there's nothing you can do to help.
+However, if it seems at all possible to extend a helping hand to resolve the issue, offer that carrot before reaching for the stick.

 In the worst case scenario, you might have to evict the hoarder tenant.
 You want to start preparing for the possibility now.
 Begin to document everything.
 Take pictures, videos, and notes to document the property's condition.
 Keep copies of all communication between you and the tenant.
 You'll want to have these records if an eviction becomes necessary.

-There’s no fool-proof way to avoid hoarding; but usually, one of the best safeguards is by screening residents closely before signing a lease.
-Landlord references can really be insightful–so don’t skip this step!
+There's no fool-proof way to avoid hoarding, but usually one of the best safeguards is by screening residents closely before signing a lease.
+Landlord references can really be insightful, so don't skip this step.